How to Get Presale Tickets with Your Credit Card

 How to get presale tickets with American Express

-1. Visit the Amex Ticketmaster site.
-From here you can see all Amex cardmember offers associated with Ticketmaster, which could include theater productions, sporting events, concerts, and more.
+1. Visit the American Express Experiences site.
+From here, you can see all Amex cardmember offers associated with Amex Presale Tickets, which could include theater productions, sporting events, concerts, culinary events, and more.
+You can view all upcoming events or filter them by event type or location.

-3. Choose an event for more information.
+2. Choose an event for more information.
 The list of events will give you general information about each event, including the name of the event, the date, the venue, and when the presale begins.
-Clicking on “More Info” will typically provide you with a countdown to the presale, tips for purchasing tickets, a seat map, and information about the different available presales.
+Clicking on “Find tickets” will typically provide you with a countdown to the presale, tips for purchasing tickets, a seat map, and information about the different available presales.

 For Amex card options, check out our guide on American Express credit cards.